Optimal Local Simulations of a Quantum Singlet

 The grasshopper success probability for jump angle $\theta$ is then given by

-where $\theta_{12}=2\arcsin(|\mathbf{r}_1-\mathbf{r}_2|/2)$ is the spherical angle between the points $\mathbf{r}_1$ and $\mathbf{r}_2$ on the unit sphere.
+where $\theta_{12}$ is the spherical angle between the points $\mathbf{r}_1$ and $\mathbf{r}_2$ on the unit sphere.

 Determining optimal grasshopper lawn shapes is a complex global optimization problem.
-To treat it numerically, we discretize the problem by imposing an antipodal grid with $N$ points on the unit sphere.
+To treat it numerically, we discretize it by imposing an antipodal grid with $N$ points on the unit sphere.
 Exactly one of a pair of opposite poles is occupied by the lawn.
-The results presented here were obtained for spherical $t$-design grids~\cite{Womersley2017grids, Womersley2018spheregrid} with $N = 52978$ sites, which are antipodal and provide a good approximation of the continuous sphere with discretization errors below $0.1\%$.
-A detailed discussion of different grid setups and corresponding tests of the accuracy of the discretization are provided in the companion paper~\cite{llamas2024sphericallongpaper}.
+The results presented here were obtained for spherical $t$-design grids~\cite{Womersley2017grids, Womersley2018spheregrid} with $N = 52978$ sites, which provide a good approximation of the continuous sphere with discretization errors below $0.1\%$.
+A detailed discussion of different grid setups and corresponding accuracy tests are provided in the companion paper~\cite{llamas2024sphericallongpaper}.

-The discretization procedure follows the same steps as in the planar case~\cite{goulko2017grasshopper}.
-In the discrete one-lawn setup, the grasshopper success probability~\eqref{eq:continuous} maps onto
+The discretization procedure is analogous to the planar case~\cite{goulko2017grasshopper}.
+In the one-lawn setup, the success probability~\eqref{eq:continuous} maps onto